Rucksack Readers: Coast to Coast, St Bees to Robin Hood’s Bay (2018).

 Walking Out.
 Directed by Andrew and Alex Smith (2018).

-I have quirky preferences about books.
 The world of routes in particular, has become more complex than it used to be.
-Personally I like to have real, paper route and route reference books rather than ebooks.
-I also enjoy paperback long distance walk guides, which I tend to read beforehand to save weight.
+Personally I like to have paperback route books rather than ebooks, which I tend to read beforehand to save weight.
 However, I usually read my fiction, adventure and technical books on my e book reader.

-Regarding navigation, books and maps, I prefer to keep my options open and switch from one method to another as and when the need arises, having lost maps and had phone battery run out.
+Regarding navigation, I prefer to keep my options open and switch from one method to another as and when the need arises, having lost maps and had phone battery run out.
 I explore maps, route books and apps to get ideas for my walks as well as downloading and recording routes on Viewranger.
-I have also been known to take photos of relevant pages in route books, so I can read them on my phone as I walk.
-At times I have relied entirely on digital GPX routes, but personally I am finding that maps and books remain important resources for me.
+At times I have relied entirely on digital GPX routes, but I am finding that maps and books remain important resources for me.
 I now try to ensure that I have a map and a digital route back up on all walks, but I am happy with either on it’s own.

-In acknowledgement of the good use I have put my day route books to, even in this digital age, I thought it would be a timely moment to mention a few of the old school route and route reference books I use as well as the downloads:
+In acknowledgement of the good use I have put my day route books to, I thought it would be a timely moment to mention a few of the old school route reference books I use as well as the downloads:

 ‘Those who decry peak bagging as mere list ticking fail to understand the commitment challenge and pleasure involved.
 Collecting summits means collecting experiences.’
 Chris Townsend.